Friday, July 8, 2016

 by Bernice Bennett

-One day I had a conversation with my mother was reflecting on how she named each of her children.
+One day I had a conversation with my mother who was reflecting on how she named each of her children.
 When it came to the last child in the family, my sister Betty selected the name Cynthia Ann.
 Mom told me that when they called my paternal grandfather William Alexander to tell him about the birth of his new grandchild, he told her, “if he had known that they were having a girl, he would have asked them to name her Amy, after his mother”.

 Several weeks later, my mother was again talking about her paternal grandfather Benjamin Mitchell and recounted another conversation with my grandfather William.
 She told me that William would not have anything to do with his grandpa Wallace because he hit his dog in the head with a stick and killed him.